 2. Bright White Light.

 Natural light is the best.
 I will never be able to suggest a cheap light that can beat the sun.
 It’s not going to happen.
 Even if you don’t have a lot of light if you can find a window that gets some decent sunlight, use it.
 Prop up a table and make use of those whiteboards.
 I also like to use a bright white light, especially if its cloudy or too late for good lighting.
 The light I use is this one from Amazon.
 You don’t need that one specifically – any inexpensive bright white light will do the trick.
 You can also put something over the light to help disperse it, so you don’t end up with any harsh reflections.
-I don’t have a full studio or anything to take these pictures (who does really?) and I don’t have professional-level lights, but I make it work.
+I don’t have a full studio or anything to take these pictures and I don’t have professional-level lights, but I make it work.
 And now you can too.

 3. Keep Things Close